brandonbondig/personal-blog/src/content/blog/self-hosting-reverse-proxy.md

 First of, you'll need to download the FRP binary from the [official website](https://github.com/fatedier/frp/releases).
 Choose the appropriate version for your operating system and architecture.

-We'll use the `linux_amd64` version for this tutorial.
+We will use the `linux_amd64` version for this tutorial.

 Then extract the downloaded file and navigate to the extracted directory.